 In the College of Arts and Sciences, our passion for understanding the global community influences all we do.
-We encourage our students, faculty, and staff to actively engage with diverse cultures around the world through faculty-led programs abroad, language studies, partnerships around the globe, service learning, International Studies, student and faculty exchanges, internships, and Xavier Global House.
-Arts and Sciences has led the university in its effort to develop our international focus.
+We encourage our students, faculty, and staff to engage actively with diverse cultures around the world through faculty-led programs abroad, language studies, partnerships around the globe, service learning, International Studies, student and faculty exchanges, internships, and Xavier Global House.
+Arts and Sciences has led the university in its effort to develop an international focus.

 Paused for three years due to the pandemic, Imagining the World returns.
 The awards ceremony will be held in Spring 2024.
 Submissions will open in Fall 2023 with a deadline in mid-December.
 Watch this page for more information.

 *Includes all SU-Sponsored, SU-Exchange, Faculty-Led, Non-SU, and non-credit immersion programs.
 Must be an SU student or employee when photos were taken.